richardanaya/usdz/README.md

 # USDZ Rust Parser

-This project is meant to be a USDZ parser for the web.
+This project is meant to be a USDZ parser for the web projects written in WebAssembly.

 # How to create a USDZ file